-- 1.1 The game, called Caldera, will be played in the arena defined in section 3.3.
-The objective of this game is to capture the most zones especially tricky, hard-to-reach ones and keep your opponents from doing the same. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
+- 1.1 The game, called Two Colours, will be played in the arena defined in section 3.3.
+The objective of this game is to capture the most tokens, but without mixing the two colours. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, before the scheduled close of staging time.
 The staging area will be clearly marked on the day. - b) Attach a robot flag.
 Robot flags will be provided by Student Robotics officials in the staging area.
-Section 3.2 provides more information about these flags, as well as their dimensions and mounting requirements. - c) Place their robot in the starting area that they are assigned.
-The robot must be placed such that it is entirely within this starting area, with no parts overhanging its boundary. - d) Vacate the arena 40 seconds before the scheduled start time.
-During the 40 second period prior to the start of the match there must be no interaction with the robot.
+Section 3.2 provides more information about these flags, as well as their dimensions and mounting requirements. - c) Follow the directions of the match officials.

-Teams that fail to comply with this rule-such as by arriving late-may forfeit the match, at the discretion of the judge.
+Teams that fail to comply with these rules-such as by arriving late-may forfeit the match, at the discretion of the judge.

-- 1.3 A match lasts 150 seconds. - 1.4 There will be a maximum of 4 robots in a match. - 1.5 Robots will be started by teams leaning into the arena to press the start button on their robot1 when instructed to do so. - 1.6 A match may be terminated prematurely if all teams participating in that match state to the match officials that they are happy for the game to end.
+- 1.3 A match lasts 150 seconds. - 1.4 There will be a maximum of 4 robots in a match. - 1.5 Robots will be started by, or at the direction of, match officials. - 1.6 A match may be terminated prematurely if all teams participating in that match state to the match officials that they are happy for the game to end. - 1.7 There are 16 tokens in the arena; 8 of them are gold, 8 silver.
+4 of each colour are on the floor of the arena, and 4 are on a raised platform in the centre of the arena. - 1.8 Each token, regardless of colour, is worth 3 points. - 1.9 Points are awarded at the end of the game. - 1.10 A token is "in" a scoring zone if, and only if, any part of it is in contact with the floor in the zone.